bb2qqq/zen_repo/tech_lab/git/one_liner.md

 ### pull from the upstream branch, If your local branch is checking out from a remote branch, that remote branch is upstream branch of this local branch
     git pull

-### To push local branch datas to remote and create a remote branch if there isn`t such a branch
+### To push local branch datas to remote and create a remote branch if there isn't such a branch
     git push remote_name  local_branch_name

-### Push local branch data to specified remote branch, if there isn`t such a remote branch, create one.
+### Push local branch data to specified remote branch, if there isn't such a remote branch, create one.
     git push remote_name local_branch_name:remote_branch_name

 ### Push local branch to remote tracking branch by force, whcih may cause remote commit loss, use it with caution.